Spanish immigration to Cuba: Catalans

 Catalans are a fairly large community in Cuba, proof of this is the large number of Catalan surnames that appear in the telephone directory.
 It could be considered that the existing Catalan regionalism in Spain was accentuated as a result of the independence of Cuba, since the Catalan business sector monopolized commerce and the textile industry, as well as sugar cane with its derivatives.

 In recent times, a large part of Spanish investments in Cuba, especially in the tourism sector, come from Catalan capital.

 Galicians

 The Galicians have more than 15,300 members approximately, dispersed mainly in Havana, Cárdenas, Matanzas, Pinar del Río, Camagüey, Trinidad, Cienfuegos, Santa Clara, Santiago de Cuba and Guantánamo.

 They arrived from Vigo, to the port of Havana between 1821 and 1877, fleeing famine and political pressure.
 Many Galicians and other Iberians who had arrived on the island later moved to Mexico and the United States between the 1920s and 1940s.

 When the Galicians began to settle in some parts of the island, they began to produce and work both in the fields and in Havana.
-The Galician Center of Havana was built, which housed a very large theater inside, and it was in Havana where the Galician Anthem, called "Os Pinos" (Los Pinos), was sung for the first time in 1924.
+The Gran Teatro de La Habana previously called Gran Teatro -Centro Gallego until 1961, was built, which housed a very large theater inside, and it was in Havana where the Galician Anthem, called "Os Pinos" (Los Pinos), was sung for the first time in 1924.

 Fidel Castro's father, Ángel Castro Argiz, was a Galician, specifically from Láncara, Lugo province.